 - Express their ideas clearly.
 They will be able to describe problems/challenges, situations, and solutions in an understandable way; synthesize ideas from multiple sources, and engage with those ideas in depth; and develop an argument in a coherent and logical manner.

-The information industry is one of the fastest-growing in the US economy: the US Dept. of Labor estimates that, by 2018, there will be over 3 million jobs available in the information industry – a growth of 118,000 jobs over the next 8 years.
+The information industry is one of the fastest-growing in the US economy: the US Dept. of Labor estimates that, by 2018, there will be over three million jobs available in the information industry – a growth of 118,000 jobs over the next four years.